 Rather than putting a diaper back on in the middle of the day, you're making a clean break of the diapers throughout the day.
 Night diapers can be called sleep pants (much like we suggest changing up the language for pull-ups when traveling by plane in Oh Crap Potty Training), or even just calling them night diapers doesn't get mixed up in a toddler's mind.

-Because bedtime and the night routine feels different than nap, too.
+Because bedtime and the night routine feels different than nap time, too.

-So once you've figured out the when and decided on your timing with dropping the nap diapers, how do you set up your toddler to be diaper-free at naptime with success?
+So once you've figured out the *when* for dropping the nap diapers and decided on your gameplan, how do you set up your toddler for potty training at nap time success?

 What do you need for your toddler to be diaper-free at nap?